 The Federal Reserve does not accept deposits of Contaminated Coin.
 Customers who wish to deposit coin after decontamination should contact their FedCash Services contact.

-You may contact the Center for Disease Control and Prevention (CDC) for information on how to decontaminate coin.
+You may reference the Center for Disease Control and Prevention (CDC) website for information on how to decontaminate coin.

 Address comments and questions to the Federal Reserve Bank Services Webmaster.